Price's Mill Surgery, Newmarket Road, Nailsworth, Stroud, GL6 0DQTel: 01453 832424

 The Community Midwives can be contacted at the Stroud Maternity Hospital on 01453 562140.

-A District Nurse is a registered nurse with an extra qualification in specialist community practice.
-District Nurses lead a team of community registered nurses and healthcare assistants visiting housebound patients with nursing needs.
+A Community Nurse is a registered nurse with an extra qualification in specialist community practice.
+Community Nurses lead a team of community registered nurses and healthcare assistants visiting housebound patients with nursing needs.
 They provide:

 A Health Visitor is a qualified nurse who has taken further training in child development and community health.
 Health Visitors work within the local community and focus particularly on supporting expectant mothers, young families and children with special needs.
 The Health Visitors at Price's Mill Surgery work closely with a qualified nursery nurse, and run a weekly baby clinic.

 The Health Visitors can be contacted on 0300 421 8960 or 0300 421 8946 (for Stroud) or 0300 421 8433 (for Dursley).